completium/node-red-contrib-tezos/README.md

 * get-contrat
 * confirm

-> The RPC provider is set in the configuration panel of the node.
+> The RPC provider is set in the configuration panel of the nodes.

 ## transfer
 Transfers Tezis from an account to another.